peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 11. Press `f10` to exit the wallet

 12. Next, we'll export the view key for the wallet.
-Run
+(We'll use this in step 21) Run

 ```